 Clinical Instructor, Memorial Sloan-Kettering Cancer Center

-The award will support Dr. Iyer’s research project to examine the role of the Tuberous Sclerosis 1 (TSC1) gene in bladder cancer tumors.
-This gene, TSC1, was identified as the genetic basis for a metastatic bladder cancer patient’s complete response to treatment with the targeted agent everolimus.
-Dr. Iyer’s goal is to improve understanding of the genetic alterations in bladder cancer to identify patients who will most likely benefit from targeted therapies in this disease.
+The award will support Dr. Iyer’s research project to examine the role of the Tuberous Sclerosis 1 (TSC1)in tumors.
+This , TSC1, was identified as the genetic basis for a metastatic patient’s complete response to treatment with the targeted agent everolimus.
+Dr. Iyer’s goal is to improve understanding of the genetic alterations in to identify patients who will most likely benefit from targeted therapies in this disease.

 Raymond and Maria Floyd Family Young Investigator Award